cjavdev/twilio-tinker-time/02-client-getting-started.md

 > `npm` is a package manager for the JavaScript programming language maintained by npm, Inc. npm is the default package manager for Node.js.
 It consists of a command line client, also called npm, and an online database of public and paid-for private packages, called the npm registry.

-Twilio publishes their SDK to the `npm` registry.
-Checkout the `npm` registry listing for [twilio-node](https://www.npmjs.com/package/twilio).
+Twilio publishes its SDK to the `npm` registry.
+Check out the `npm` registry listing for [twilio-node](https://www.npmjs.com/package/twilio).

-From the shell on replit we can run `npm install twilio`.
+From the shell on replit, we can run `npm install twilio`.

 That command will add `twilio` to our `package.json` file and download the SDK code into a special directory called `node_modules` which will contain the